bincrafters/conan-bazel_installer/README.md

 Because this package is intended to be used as a `build_requirement` in other package recipes, most users won't need to install this package directly.
 However, most users should be aware of how to pass the the custom package option of `with_jdk` to Conan as described below.

+** Important Note : currently this package is limited to x86_64 architectures.
+It will soon feature support for building from source for other architectures, but this is a known limitation. **

 ### Basic setup

     $ conan install bazel_installer/0.6.0@bincrafters/stable